Waters1993/javascript-DOM-Manipulation/README.md

 # 💸 Bankist
+[Experiment with the live version](https://waters1993.github.io/javascript-bankist/)

+## Motivation & Acknowledgements
+This project was created while completing "The Complete JavaScript Course 2021: From Zero to Expert!" by Jonas Schmedtmann

+## Work Vs. Template Code
+HTML elements and CSS styling were provided as a template file for this project.<br>
+I created the applications functionality with JavaScript.<br>
+Additional work involved colouring the tranactions table and adding a modal window to display login options for experimentation.

+## JavaScript concepts and techniques used
+- Callback functions<br>
+- Manipulation of Objects, Maps, & Arrays (Looping & Destructuring)<br>
+- Internationalization (Date & Currencies)<br>
+- DOM Manipulation<br>
+- Timers<br>
+- String Manipulation<br>

-[Experiment with the live version](https://waters1993.github.io/javascript-bankist/) Bankist is a fictitious and minimalistic online banking application that allows the user to:
+Bankist is a fictitious and minimalistic online banking application that allows the user to:

 - Log in with a username and password